SkyTemple/c-of-time/README.md

 If you want to check the generated assembly, run `make asmdump`.
 A file `out.asm` will be generated, which contains an assembly listing annotated with the corresponding source code lines.

 ## Usage
-Patches can be added to `.cotpatch` files inside the `patches` directory.
+Patches can be added to `.asm` files inside the `patches` directory.
 These patch files contain offsets into functions that should be patched and assembly instructions, which allow calling into custom code.
-See `src/main.c` and `patches/patches.cotpatch` for examples.
+See `src/main.c` and `patches/patches.asm` for examples.

 ### Logging and assertions
 You can use the logging macros `COT_LOG`, `COT_WARN` and `COT_ERROR`.
 To view the logs, open the ROM in the SkyTemple debugger and check "Game Internal" in the log window.
 A macro for assertions `COT_ASSERT(expr)` is also available.